7 (David Guetta album): Singles

 "2U" featuring Justin Bieber was released as the album's first single on 7 June 2017.
-The song peaked in the top-ten of over 15 countries worldwide including in the UK, much of Europe and Australia and New Zealand.
+The song charted highly worldwide.
 This was followed up by "Dirty Sexy Money", with Afrojack and featuring vocals from Charli XCX and French Montana.
 Guetta described the collaboration as the type of song "he'd always wanted to make".
-"Dirty Sexy Money" peaked in the top-thirty in France, top-forty in the UK and top-ten on many dance charts.

 "Like I Do" was jointly released with Martin Garrix and Brooks on 22 February 2018.
 This is followed by the singles "Flames", with Sia, on 22 March, and "Don't Leave Me Alone", featuring Anne-Marie, on 27 July.
 The EDM track "Overtone" was released as a single from the Jack Back Mixtape via Beatport on 20 August 2018.

 On 24 August 2018, Guetta simultaneously released two further singles from the album, "Goodbye" with Jason Derulo (featuring Nicki Minaj and Willy William) and "Drive", a collaboration with South African DJ Black Coffee and featuring vocals from Delilah Montagu.
 Both songs debuted on the US Billboard Dance/Electronic Songs at numbers 12 and 31 respectively, making Guetta the artist with the most entries on the chart since its creation, bringing his total to 34.

 "Say My Name" with Bebe Rexha and J Balvin was released as the album's eighth single on 26 October 2018.
+The song reached top ten in several countries and reached the top twenty in France, at number 12.